 There are situations where the language of a Will or Trust is ambiguous or confusing and the Court may be asked to clarify or interpret these provisions.
 Also, when an Executor or Administrator is preparing to distribute funds to a beneficiary, the fiduciary typically prepares an accounting for the beneficiary to review and approve.
-I have represented many individuals regarding the preparation and review of estate and trust accountings,
+As a New York City estate beneficiary attorney, I have represented many individuals regarding the preparation and review of estate and trust accountings,

 I have been practicing law for over 25 years.
 I graduated in the top 10% of my class at The New England School of Law in Boston and served on Law Review.
 I'm committed to the success of my clients.
 I enjoy working through the nuances of a case's details often uncovering something important that didn't initially seem obvious.
 I love hearing a client say, "Thank you so much Jules."